Vibe coding

-The term was listed on the Merriam-Webster website the following month as a "slang & trending" term.
-It was named Collins Dictionary's Word of the Year for 2025.

-Vibe coding describes a chatbot-based approach to creating software where the developer describes a project or task to a large language model (LLM), which generates code based on the prompt.
-The developer does not review or edit the code, but solely uses tools and execution results to evaluate it and asks the LLM for improvements.
-Unlike traditional AI-assisted coding or pair programming, the human developer avoids examination of the code, accepts AI-suggested completions without human review, and focuses more on iterative experimentation than code correctness or structure.
+Vibe coding is the software development practice assisted by artificial intelligence (AI) where the software developer describes a project or task in natural languages to a large language model (LLM), which generates source code automatically.
+Vibe coding may involve accepting AI-generated code without thorough review of the output, instead relying on results and follow-up prompts to guide changes.

+The term was coined in February 2025 by computer scientist Andrej Karpathy, a co-founder of OpenAI and former AI leader at Tesla.
+In March 2025, Merriam-Webster listed the term as a "slang & trending" expression.
+It was also named the Collins English Dictionary Word of the Year for 2025.

-Advocates of vibe coding say that it allows even amateur programmers to produce software without the extensive training and skills required for software engineering.
-Critics point out a lack of accountability, maintainability, and the increased risk of introducing security vulnerabilities in the resulting software.
+Advocates of vibe coding say it allows amateur programmers to produce software without the extensive training and skills required for software engineering.
+Critics say there is a lack of accountability, maintainability, and an increased risk of introducing security vulnerabilities in the resulting software.

 Definition

+The term "vibe coding" was coined by AI researcher Andrej Karpathy (pictured in 2019).

-Computer scientist Andrej Karpathy, a co-founder of OpenAI and former AI leader at Tesla, introduced the term vibe coding in February 2025.
-The concept refers to a coding approach that relies on LLMs, allowing programmers to generate working code by providing natural language descriptions rather than manually writing it.
+The concept refers to a coding approach that relies on LLMs, allowing programmers to generate working code by providing natural language descriptions rather than manually writing in a formal programming language.

-Karpathy described it as "fully giv[ing] in to the vibes, embrac[ing] exponentials, and forget[ting] that the code even exists."
-He used the method to build prototypes like MenuGen, letting LLMs generate all code, while he provided goals, examples, and feedback via natural language instructions.
-The programmer shifts from manual coding to guiding, testing, and giving feedback about the AI-generated source code.
+Karpathy described it as a form of coding where you "fully give in to the vibes, embrace exponentials, and forget that the code even exists".
+When vibe coding, the programmer guides, tests, and gives feedback about the AI-generated source code, rather than manually writing code.

 The concept of vibe coding elaborates on Karpathy's claim from 2023 that "the hottest new programming language is English", meaning that the capabilities of LLMs were such that humans would no longer need to learn specific programming languages to command computers.

-A key part of the definition of vibe coding is that the user accepts AI-generated code without fully understanding it.
-Programmer Simon Willison said: "If an LLM wrote every line of your code, but you've reviewed, tested, and understood it all, that's not vibe coding in my book—that's using an LLM as a typing assistant."